http://webserver.lemoyne.edu/~glennon/Fred2.jpgFred Glennon, Ph.D. (Courses)

 5. Documentation (appropriate sources and formatting).
 How complete and correct is the documentation?

-This activity might include works such as poems, paintings, cartoons, photographs, videotapes, sculptures, performances, and the like which you actually create.
-The object of the activity is to convey some religious/spiritual ideas, thoughts, or feelings through the use of symbols which enables you to demonstrate that you have met one of content course learning objectives 2-6 (see syllabus for these objectives) or a content learning objective you developed and the professor approves.
-(In other words, although the artwork activity may enable you to develop your artistic abilities or to express your understanding of religious ideas through a creative medium, it must also demonstrate your learning in one of the content areas of the course.)
-Your artwork may be shared with the class or they may be shared only with the professor.
+ARTWORK (Worth up to 75 points of total course grade): The purpose of this activity is to allow those with artistic ability to demonstrate their learning through this creative medium (in other words, this is not the activity where you can try out artwork that you have never done before—I take the quality of the piece very seriously).
+This might include works such as poems, paintings, cartoons, photographs, videotapes, sculptures, performances, and the like which you actually create.
+(See chart below to see how much each project can count toward final grade.)
+The object is to convey some ideas, thoughts, or feelings through the use of symbols which enables you to demonstrate that you have met one of content course learning objectives 2-6 (see syllabus for these objectives) or a content learning objective you developed and the professor approves.
+(In other words, although the artwork activity may enable you to develop your artistic abilities or to express your understanding of the relationship between religion and ethics through a creative medium, it must also demonstrate your learning in one of the content areas of the course.).
+These may be shared with the class or they may be shared only with the professor.
 In addition to the piece of artwork itself, you should attach a brief (2-4) page written statement which explains the purpose of the artwork, the learning objective you sought to meet, and how you have attempted to accomplish it.
-The artwork can be evaluated by the professor and/or by some other person the student deems an appropriate judge (for example, an English professor for poetry).

 Evaluation Criteria:

-1. Content (information and comprehension).
-Does the artwork and the written statement that accompanies it demonstrate that you have learned the content of the learning objective you are seeking to fulfill?
-How well does the artwork illustrate the content?
+· Content (information and comprehension): Does the artwork and the written statement that accompanies it demonstrate that you have learned the content of the learning objective you are seeking to fulfill?
+How well does the artwork illustrate the content

 Evaluation Criteria: